secg5/secg5.github.io/_news/announcement_3.md

 related_posts: false
 ---

 Invited to give a talk to EAAMO!
+Looking forward to connecting with researchers, see you in Mexico! 🇲🇽